kdrag0n/adevtool/docs/pixel-bringup.md

 This guide is only for initial bringup; see [Generating or updating an existing device](pixel-generate.md) for subsequent updates.

+Most commands should be run at the root of your ROM tree, so `aapt2` and other files can be discovered automatically.

 ## 1. Download factory images

 In order to extract proprietary files and other data, you need a copy of the stock ROM for your device.
 Download the latest factory images package for your device, replacing `raven` with your device's codename: